jesperolsson-se/capsyl/README.md

 docker run -v $(pwd)/IO:/IO capsyl
 ```

 That's it!
-If you want to change the input, simply replace `IO/input` or choose
+You'll find the result in `IO/output`.
+If you want to change the
-a different locatation as volume.
+input, simply replace `IO/input` or choose a different locatation as volume.

-Alternatively, build the program with `mvn package` and execute the JAR with
-`java -jar target/capsyl-0.-SNAPSHOT.jar`.

-or

-`java -jar target/capsyl-0.1-SNAPSHOT.jar path/to/javafile FORMAT`

-where `FORMAT`=`dot`|`tree`.

 The current version of Capsyl can visualize the encapsulations of objects,
 provided that they are on the form of, e.g.,